An Experimentally Informed Continuum Grain Boundary Model: Introduction

-Our model looks formally similar to the Aviles--Giga \cite{aviles1996distance} (A--G) and Cross--Newell \cite{cross1984convection} (C--N) functionals, if in \eqn{Overall Free Energy of the system}, $\phi$ is replaced by $\phi_{AG} = \left({1-|\nabla\theta|^2}\right)^2$, an energy density with equal--depth wells (and in C--N the regularizer would be $(\nabla \cdot \nabla \theta)^2)$.
+where $\phi$ is the energy density function designed from experimental data, and the other term in the functional being the energy penalty to sharp kinks in the orientation profile (that also provides a robust principal part for the corresponding gradient flow evolution equation).
+We physically justify the regularization.
+Our model looks formally similar to the Aviles--Giga \cite{aviles1996distance} (A--G) and Cross--Newell \cite{cross1984convection} (C--N) functionals, if in \eqn{Overall Free Energy of the system}, the $\phi$ is replaced by $\phi_{AG} = \left({1-|\nabla\theta|^2}\right)^2$, an energy density with equal--depth wells (and in C--N the regularizer would be $(\nabla \cdot \nabla \theta)^2)$.
 The A--G and C--N models have been extensively studied in the mathematical literature, see, e.g., \cite{kohn2007energy,jabin2002line,ercolani2009variational,glasner2006grain}.
 One difference between the typical A-G functional that have been studied and our model is that ours physically requires unequal depths to endow grain boundaries with non--vanishing energy content.
-In the standard interpretation of the A--G model, the troughs of the energy density corresponding to the phases (i.e., regions of slope $\pm 1$, the `grains') and the kinks as the phase or grain boundaries (in 1--D).
+In the standard interpretation of the A--G model, the troughs of the energy density correspond to the phases (i.e., regions of slope $\pm 1$, the `grains') and the kinks as the phase or grain boundaries (in 1--D).
 In our model, the grain boundary is simply a phase, as are the grains (of different spatial extent).
 We show numerically that the dynamics of the model reflects qualitatively expected behavior.
-We are not aware of a gradient flow of the A--G, C--N type models in 1 space dimension that have been shown to represent phase boundary motion (without any further coupling to other fields).
+We are not aware of a gradient flow of the A--G, C--N type models in 1 space dimension that has been shown to represent phase boundary motion (without any further coupling to other fields).
 In our case, this is realistic as, for a simplistic model allowing spatial variations in only one space dimension, only straight physical grain boundaries can be represented that extend from one boundary of the domain to another as shown in \fig{Bar with 3 Grains}, and it is experimentally observed that straight (as opposed to curved) boundaries in bi--crystal configurations (involving boundaries without constraints of multi--junctions) do not move in the absence of stress or electromagnetic fields \cite{GOTTSTEIN20019,molodov2015,KIRCH2007939,KIRCH20084998}.

 We also mention that in the elasticity of compatible phase transformations, this can be an appropriate mathematical model as well \cite{kohn1994surface}, with an important physical difference in interpretation: there the phases correspond to constant deformation/displacement gradients, whereas in our model, the `bulk' phases (i.e., excluding the narrow phase boundary `phases') correspond to constant rotation gradients, with the result that the work--conjugate quantities there (in the context of such a mathematical model) are forces and stresses, whereas in our case it is moments and couple--stresses.